altair-graphql/altair/DEV.md

 https://firebase.google.com/docs/firestore/security/rules-query#rules_are_not_filters
 https://stackoverflow.com/a/71948534/3929126
 Firestore compares the condition added to the query with the security rules, and they have to match.
-Otherwise it fails, even if the actual data set that would be returned would have met the conditions.
+Otherwise, it fails, even if the actual data set that would be returned would have met the conditions.

 Always check for presence of property on `resource.data` before use e.g. `'ownerUid' in resource.data ? resource.data.ownerUid : false`.